 According to the letter of the law, the seller is meant to pay the taxes and stamp duty, and the transfer fee is shared 50-50 by both buyer and seller.
 However, it is much more common for all the fees to be split 50-50 between the buyer and the seller.
 Of course, this can all be discussed during negotiations.

 It is important to note that the business tax and the withholding tax is calculated based on the registered selling price or the appraised value of the property—whichever is higher.
 The Land Department and Treasury Department adjust these figures every four years.
 This is done so as to ensure the buyer and seller can’t game the system by stating a far lower sales price than what was actually agreed upon.
 The transfer fee and stamp duty are calculated on the appraised value of the property.

-At Pulse Real Estate, we can provide our clients the exact amount of taxes and fees to be paid once we know the market value of the property.
-Please contact us if you would like a free quotation.
+The land department has a calculator for estimating the property value on their website, but the website is all in Thai language.
+Pulse Real Estate provides clients the exact amount of property tax and transfer fees once we obtain the official market value of the property.
+Contact us if you would like a free quotation.